binkley/koko-krunch/README.md

     2. A 0-length byte sequence payload.
     3. An additional, terminating 0 byte.
 6. The records are in sequence of:
-    1. A metadata header.  **TODO**
-    2. A string data record of the FQN class name of the serialized object.
+    1. A string data record of the FQN class name of the serialized object.
-    3. a 4-byte (32-bit integer) count of the number of subsequent records.
+    2. a 4-byte (32-bit integer) count of the number of subsequent records.
-    4. A sequence of records for each non-static, non-transient field.
+    3. A sequence of records for each non-static, non-transient field.
 7. A field sequence is a triple or duple:
     1. A record for the field name.
     2. A record for the FQN field type name.